Welcome to the USS Washington-E!

 Personal log, Ensign Janelle Barett.

-It’s how quiet everything felt once the door closed.
+It is how quiet everything felt once the door closed.

 The room was larger than my Academy quarters.
 Quieter, too.
-No voices through thin walls, no shared routines—only the steady, impersonal thrum of the ship, constant and unjudging.
+No voices through thin walls, no shared routines, only the steady, impersonal thrum of the ship, constant and unjudging.
 At the time, I told myself it was calming.

-I remember standing there longer than necessary, posture still perfect, hands at my sides, as if waiting for instructions that never…
+I remember standing there longer than necessary, posture still perfect, hands at my sides, as if waiting for…

 » Divided Loyalties